RecList/reclist/README.rst

 * improving our test suites and refactor some abstractions;

-* adding Colab tutorials, extensive documentation and a blog-like write-up to explain the basic usage.
+* adding Colab tutorials and extensive documentation to explain the basic usage (a first `blog post <https://towardsdatascience.com/ndcg-is-not-all-you-need-24eb6d2f1227>`__ is out!).

 We maintain a small Trello board on the project which we plan on sharing with the community: *more details coming soon*!